Melodi3D/Velix/README.md

 The goal of Velix is to simplify animation pipeline workflows by giving artists and Technical Directors a centralized system for managing, organizing, publishing, and importing assets across production scenes.
 # Features
-Designed to be easy to use
+• Designed to be easy to use

+• Stores different assests from scenes

+• Assets you can store (for now)

+•  Characters

-• easy to
+•  Props

-• easy to
+•  Rigs

-• easy to
+•  Environments

 # Documentation
 Documentation will include